 The University's Grievance Procedure is applicable for all complaint scenarios (student against student, employee against student, student against third party, etc.).
-The appropriate Title IX Coordinator or Deputy Coordinator will provide for the adequate, reliable, and impartial investigation of all complaints.
+The appropriate Title IX official will provide for the adequate, reliable, and impartial investigation of all complaints.

-- Reporting incidents directly to the appropriate Title IX Coordinator or Deputy is the most efficient way of beginning the grievance procedure - Refer to 15.3 above for a list of responsible Coordinators and their contact information - o Refer to Section 15.4 above for additional reporting options - There is no time limit for the reporting of an incident of sexual discrimination or beginning the grievance procedure, however all incidents of sex discrimination, including sexual misconduct or retaliation, should be reported immediately

-- Timely reporting is essential for an efficient investigation and the prevention of any future discriminatory actions - Employees are obligated to report any behavior they feel is in violation of this policy
+- Reporting incidents directly to the appropriate Title IX Coordinator or Deputy is the most efficient way of beginning the grievance procedure - Refer to pages 32-33 above for a list of responsible Coordinators and their contact information - Refer to pages 34-35 above for additional reporting options - There is no time limit for the reporting of an incident of sexual discrimination or beginning the grievance procedure, however all incidents of sex discrimination, including sexual misconduct or retaliation, should be reported immediately - Timely reporting is essential for an efficient investigation and the prevention of any future discriminatory actions - Employees are obligated to report any behavior they feel is in violation of this policy required and an extension warranted.
+The purpose of this investigation is to establish whether there is a reasonable basis for believing that the alleged violation has occurred.
+The Title IX Coordinator or Deputy Coordinator responsible for the investigation shall promptly provide the person against whom the complaint is made with a copy of the formal complaint and shall notify the appropriate University officer or supervisor of the nature of the complaint and of the identity of the parties.
+In conducting the investigation, the Title IX Coordinator or Deputy Coordinator may interview the complainant, the person against whom the complaint is made, and any other persons believed to have relevant factual knowledge.
+At all times, the investigator shall make a demonstrated and documented effort to maintain confidentiality; however, the University cannot guarantee complete confidentiality where it would conflict with the obligation to investigation meaningfully and, where warranted, take disciplinary action Additionally, the University will act to ensure that all participants involved maintain confidentiality to the degree possible.